#NRGTrailChallenge: Every Trail. Every Mile. Will You Conquer the Gorge?

 More info on AllTrails Here

-A scenic 3.7-mile loop that winds through lush forest, crossing three picturesque creeks along the way.
+• A scenic loop that winds through lush forest, crossing three picturesque creeks along the way.
 With gentle elevation changes and serene woodland views, it’s perfect for nature lovers of all levels.

 Start Here